stepskeita/stepskeita/README.md

 # 💫 About Me:
 Javascript Developer.
-Yap, I develop web and mobile apps using JS, <br>Anything else about me is is bonus and am not funny.
+Yap, I develop web and mobile apps using JS, <br>Anything else about me bonus, and am not funny.

 ## 🌐 Socials: